Introducing "NAMO" Real-Time Speech AI Model: On-Device & Hybrid Cloud 📢PRESS RELEASE

 Handling Events and Data

 Handling events and data transmission between the server and client is straightforward with Socket.IO.
-Here’s how you can emit and listen for events:
+Here’s how you can emit and listen for events, allowing for efficient real-time data updates:

 Server-side event handling